yzxs949/Acme.EFCore.Small/Acme.EFCore.Small/Acme.EFCore.Small/readme.md

 ## 1、summary
 Acme.EFCore.Small is a lightweight EFCore general-purpose library designed to interact with databases using Entity Framework Core (EFCore).
 It serves as the fundamental component for handling various database operations.
-- Version: v1.3.6.1
+- Version: v1.3.6.2
-- PackageReleaseNotes:Upgrade NET10 relies on Microsoft.
-Entity Framework Core version 10.0.1
+- PackageReleaseNotes:Add entity base class, aggregate root base class, and value object base class